West Greene's Watson places 9th in state rifle tournament

 Not bad for a relative newcomer to the sport.

-"When she started as just a freshman, Sheyann had never shot a rifle before," said Sheyann.
+“When she started as just a freshman, Sheyann had never shot a rifle before,” said Crawford.

 Not only was Frazier-Simplex a familiar range for the Pioneers, but the state champion came out of Section 1, Avella’s Alayna Walther.